nil-go/konf/README.md

 Even more, the `Config.Explain` blurs sensitive information (e.g. password, secret, api keys).

+## Observability

+For watching the changes of configuration, it uses `slog.Default()` for logging.
+You can change the logger via option `konf.WithLogHandler`.
+Furthermore, you also can register onStatus via option `konf.WithOnStatus` to monitor the status of configuration watching, e.g. recording metrics.

 ## Configuration Providers

 There are providers for the following configuration sources: